Trump to make a 'major' announcement on Saturday about shutdown, border security

 Breaking News Emails

-WASHINGTON — Trump says he will make a 'major announcement' on Saturday afternoon about the government shutdown and border security.
+WASHINGTON — President Donald Trump says he will make a 'major announcement' on Saturday afternoon about the government shutdown and border security.

 Trump and Democrats in Congress remain far apart over Trump’s insistence on funding for a wall along the Mexican border as the price of reopening the government.